-I’ve written elsewhere that when we enter the portal into Virtual Reality only one aspect of me is present.
+When we log into Virtual Reality usually one aspect is present.

-Everything I do and say reflects a different menu of interests and attitudes.
+Everything we do and say reflects a single menu of interests and attitudes.

-The person named “I” can imagine being almost anything and hold almost any opinion.
+The person called “I” can imagine being almost anything.

-Virtual Reality is not an escape; it’s a becoming and our primary tools for becoming are the animations and objects made or purchased in the moment.
+So virtual reality is not an escape; it’s a becoming, and our primary tools for becoming are the animations and objects we make or buy in the moment.